-The complete XML diff and merge solution offers
+and folder comparisons.
+The complete XML diff and merge solution offers directory, file,

-directory, file, and XML fragment comparison, six different algorithms and multiple levels
+3-way, and XML fragment comparisons, six different algorithms, and multiple levels of

 In large teams composed either of developers or technical writers, the use of a shared

-Finding what has been modified in your files and folders can be hard.
-If your data is
+In this case, finding what has been modified in your files and folders can often be

 These are powerful and easy-to-use tools that will do the job fast and thoroughly.